 Workers spend time attempting uploads that fail mid-process.
 Partially uploaded content creates confusion and duplicate attempts.
 Battery life drains from repeated connection attempts.
 These wasted efforts accumulate into significant productivity losses.

 These costs affect both marketing performance and employee satisfaction.
 Organizations cannot achieve an authentic social media presence while their frontline teams lack proper tools.
-This is one of the key reasons why tools like Hootsuite break down for frontline organizations.
+This is one of the key reasons traditional tools fail frontline teams at scale.
 Solving connectivity challenges delivers compounding returns across content quality and employee engagement.

 Turn Field Moments into Social Media Content